IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The context - CARML library.md

 Each module is generalized for maximum flexibility.
 Each template should be able to cover as many resource-specific scenarios as possible and not restrict the user by making assumptions on the user's behalf.
 Eventually, the injected parameters should decide what the template deploys.

-Furthermore, each module comes with default values for its optional parameters, a detailed documentation for its usage and one or multiple module test files to prove its correctness.
+Furthermore, each module comes with default values for its optional parameters, a detailed documentation for its usage and uno or multiple module test files to prove its correctness.

 ## CARML module features